 Each question has a drop down box of possible "structured" answers (reports can be run on structured fields).
 There is also the option to free text an answer as well, but no reports can be done for these fields.
-To the right is an example of the "Pain is Controlled" question:
+Below is an example of the "Pain is Controlled" question: